 For example, if you’re shooting the sea, you might also use an ND filter and want a long exposure to smooth out the water for this classic milky sea effect.
 You can’t get an exposure long enough to flatten the waves in the daylight.
 Once again, an ND filter decreases the light that reaches your sensor so you can fire at a longer exposure.

-When to use a variable ND filter?
 Variable ND filters are useful because their opacity is regulated.
 Using our beach example again, the light levels will change dramatically over a short period of time if you are photographing a sunset.
 A ND filter variable allows you to continue to change the opacity until you no longer need it.

 It’s also useful for videographers.
 Assuming you’ve been watching someone at a street corner and then panning to a commotion in a dark alley.
 A variable ND filter allows you to move your camera smoothly from brighter to darker scenes while maintaining the same field depth in your image.